Skip to Content

 In many situations, housekeeping is considered to be an entry-level job, so the salary can be lower than other ship employees.

-According to ZipRecruiter, a popular job search engine, the average salary range for housekeeping personnel can be anywhere from $25,000 to $96,000.
 This is a wide range, which includes management personnel, so the majority of housekeeping staff earn on the lower end, or even lower than this.

-The statistic above includes cabin attendants, butlers, laundry attendants, supervisors, and all other positions.
 Supervisors and other similar roles get paid more annually than the average attendant, because of their experience and responsibilities.

-How Much do Cabin Attendants Earn Working on a Cruise?
+How Much Do Cabin Attendants Earn Working on a Cruise?

-A cabin attendant’s salary usually ranges between $650 to $1,150 per month (that’s $7,800 to $13,800 a year).
 A floor supervisor might take home $1,300 or more a month.
-These figures do not include gratuities that the crew usually receives on top.
+These figures do not include gratuities that the crew sometimes receive on top.

 Overall, housekeeping salaries aren’t very high.
 But gratuities make up a large portion of the crew’s take-home salary.